 - keep family and friends informed – some of them will want to be there at the end to offer support when you most need it

-- do some form of exercise, even it's simply deep breathing
+- do some form of exercise, even if it’s simply deep breathing

 - don’t be afraid to cry – it can be very therapeutic.

 As a carer, it is important that you look after yourself.
-If you're feeling physically unwell, consider visiting your doctor.
-If you are feeling worried or need some support, you can talk to someone about your caring role.
+If you’re feeling physically unwell, visit your doctor.
+If you are feeling worried or need some support, talk to someone about your caring role.

-There are services for carers that can provide additional assistance for you at this time.
-This could include counselling or help to allow you to have a short break from your caring role (respite care).
+There are services for carers that provide extra help for you at this time.
+This includes counselling or help to let you to have a short break from your caring role (respite care).

-You are an important link between the person receiving care and staff.
-Your relationship with the person you're caring for means you have first-hand knowledge of them and you're more likely to know:
+You are an important link between the person receiving care and health professionals.
+You have first-hand knowledge of the person you’re caring for and you’re more likely to know:

 - their allergies and reactions to foods or medications

 - how they might think or feel in certain situations

 - whether they’d prefer care at home

 - their wishes about comfort, pain relief and treatment